Roman Curia: Dicastery for Legislative Texts

 The Dicastery for Legislative Texts promotes and spreads within the Church the knowledge and acceptance of the canon law of the Latin Church and that of the Eastern Churches and offers assistance in its correct application.
 It carries out its duties in the service of the Roman Pontiff, of the curial institutions and offices, of the diocesan/eparchal bishops, of the Episcopal Conferences, of the Eastern hierarchical structures, and also of the supreme moderators of the institutes of consecrated life and of the societies of apostolic life of pontifical right.

 In carrying out its tasks, it avails itself of the collaboration of canonists belonging to different cultures and working on different continents.
 It promotes the study of the Canon Law of the Latin Church and of the Eastern Churches and of other legislative texts by organizing interdicasterial meetings, conferences and by promoting associations of international and national canonists.
-The current prefect is Archbishop Filippo Iannone, O. Carm.
+Archbishop Anthony Randazzo was appointed its prefect on March 25, 2026.

 Dicastery for Communications

 The Dicastery for Communication deals with the entire communication system of the Apostolic See and, in structural unity and with respect for the relative operational characteristics, unifies all the realities of the Holy See in the field of communication, so that the entire system responds coherently to the needs of the Church's evangelizing mission in a context characterized by the presence and development of digital media, by the factors of convergence and interactivity.
 The dicastery provides for the needs of the Church's evangelizing mission using the production models, technological innovations and forms of communication currently available and those that may develop in the time to come.
 In addition to the expressly operative functions assigned to it, also deepens anddevelops the theological and pastoral aspects of the Church's communicative activity.
-The current prefect is Dr. Paolo Ruffini.
+Effective 1 November 2026, the prefect is Maria Montserrat Alvarado.